TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.message.rst

    the Python standard ``\n`` line endings).
 For more information see the :mod:`~email.policy` documentation.

-   .. method:: as_string(unixfrom=False, maxheaderlen=None, policy=None)
+   .. method:: as_string(unixkutoka=False, maxheaderlen=None, policy=None)

       Return the entire message flattened as a string.
-When optional *unixfrom* is true, the envelope header is included in the returned string.  *unixfrom* defaults to ``False``.
-For backward compatibility with the base :class:`~email.message.Message` class *maxheaderlen* is accepted, but defaults to ``None``, which means that by default the line length is controlled by the
+When optional *unixkutoka* is true, the envelope header is included in the returned string.  *unixkutoka* defaults to ``False``.
+For backward compatibility with the base :class:`~email.message.Message` kundi *maxheaderlen* is accepted, but defaults to ``None``, which means that by default the line length is controlled by the
       :attr:`~email.policy.EmailPolicy.max_line_length` of the policy.
 The
-      *policy* argument may be used to override the default policy obtained from the message instance.
+      *policy* argument may be used to override the default policy obtained kutoka the message instance.
 This can be used to control some of the formatting produced by the method, since the specified *policy* will be passed to the :class:`~email.generator.Generator`.